Erich Paulun

 Erich Paulun (宝隆 (寶隆, Bǎo Lóng)) (born 4 March 1862 in Pasewalk; died 5 March 1909 in Shanghai) was a German naval surgeon.
 After leaving active duty in 1899, he founded together with the German medical doctor Oscar von Schab the Tung Chee Hospital for Chinese (Tung-Chee in Pinyin: Tongji).
 He founded the Shanghai German medicine school in 1907, the German government established the "German Medical School for Chinese in Shanghai".
 Paulun was the founding rector.
-Today, Tongji Medical College of Huazhong University of Science and Technology in Wuhan relies on this foundation.
+Today, Tongji Medical College of Huazhong University of Science and Technology in Wuhan and the Tongji University in Shanghai rely on this foundation.